-When you purchase a Vanway kitchen, you’re investing in cabinetry and countertops that will last for decades.
+When you purchase a Vanway kitchen, you’re investing in kitchen cabinets and countertops that will last for decades.
 To keep your natural wood cabinets looking their best, you’ll need to provide a certain degree of care and maintenance.
 This will ensure your cabinetry ages well despite spills and splatters.
 The good news?
 It’s not difficult to keep your cabinets looking clean and polished.
 Follow these three tips to care for your Vanway cabinets the right way.

 Your kitchen cabinets are made of wood, which is a natural product.
 Wood is damaged by liquid – and therefore, your cabinets will be damaged by moisture, too.
 Moisture can warp the wood, permanently damage the finish, and leave ugly stains and watermarks.
 Whether you’ve splashed water while washing the dishes or had an accident with a pot of spaghetti sauce, you need to remove the excess liquid right away.